vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Success!

-In the thirtieth year, at the twenty-second day of Kārttika; here, at the above year, month and day—within the reign of the illustrious Mahāsāmanta, Mahāpratīhāra, Mahārāja Udayasena—after having requested the permission of the head of the community (kulapati), Bhān¯udayin (?), and the Temple Council, General Gomibhat.a has commissioned the building of this accomo dation as part of the Vinīteśvaramat.ha, in order to increase the merit of his father, mother, and himself.
+In the thirtieth year, at the twenty-second day of Kārttika; here, at the above year, month and day—within the reign of the illustrious Mahāsāmanta, Mahāpratīhāra, Mahārāja Udayasena—after having requested the permission of the head of the community (kulapati), Bhānūdayin (?), and the Temple Council, General Gomibhat.a has commissioned the building of this accomo dation as part of the Vinīteśvaramat.ha, in order to increase the merit of his father, mother, and himself.

 He has made an assignment to the temple of the illustrious Nārāyaṇa of a pala of lampoil and two prasthas of rice for the daily food-offering (to the deity), permanently, for as long as sun and moon exist, to be taken from the storeroom that belongs to the temple of the illustrious Man. ḍaleśvarasvāmin.